 - Complex WiFi/Network configurations are possible but a PITA and beyond the average person’s ability.

 What is Google WiFi?

 It’s a generic WiFi home “solution” that you control from the Google WiFi app.
 Google WiFi entirely replaces your existing WiFi and can extend your WiFi to those hard-to-reach places in your house or even in the shed at the end of your (small) garden.

-It has the techy potential to be really FAST.
-Faster than what you currently have…say 5x-10x faster (it depends).
+Google WiFi has the techy potential to be really FAST.
+Faster than what you currently have…say 5x-10x faster but, of course, “it depends“.

 What Can Google WiFi do For Me?